 Selected for her volunteer service, Missy was recently named the Cabell Huntington Hospital Women’s Philanthropy Society’s 2015 Focus Award Winner, the 2015 Herald Dispatch Citizen Award – Zack Binkley Award for Community Service, and the Marshall Alumni 2015 Community Achievement Award winner.
 In 2014, she was selected as "Volunteer of the Year" by the Cabell-Huntington Coalition for the Homeless and Recovery Point/The Healing Place of Huntington.
 Our Residency Program is fortunate to have Missy as our Program Administrator, and she serves as the psychiatry medical student Clerkship Coordinator as well.
-Residents will soon learn they also will be "well cared for" when they join the Marshall program.
+Residents and Fellows will soon learn they also will be "well cared for" when they join the Marshall Program.

 Missy has 20 years of experience in mental health, having worked at River Park Hospital prior to coming to Marshall Psychiatry.
 She decided to leave River Park Hospital due to her interest and passion for education, a desire to be involved in the medical student education in psychiatry, and also to be part of the new Residency and Fellowship programs.
 Missy looks forward to getting to know our new Residents and Fellows on a personal level and working with them to have the best residency experience possible.
 Besides volunteering, she has interests in hiking, biking, photography, music, and cooking.
 Missy’s calendar is filled with fun opportunities, and she looks forward to including the residents and fellows as well as their families in these events and adventures.